LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 ### Windows:

+WSL2 is the supported way to build Ladybird on Windows.
+An experimental native build is being setup but does not fully build.

+#### WSL2
 - Create a WSL2 environment using one of the Linux distros listed above.
 Ubuntu or Fedora is recommended.

 - Install the required packages for the selected Linux distro in the WSL2 environment.